cksystemsteaching/selfie/README.md

 > Error handling: printing errors, sure, but then to exit or not to exit?

 Let us go back to the nested `if` statements that check if we have reached the limit of 20 digits.
 If yes, we need to deal with the situation.
 First up, we should report the error.
 This is done using the procedure `syntax_error_message` which in turn uses a procedure that is *builtin* into C and its dialects called `printf` which stands for *print formatted*.
 We explain that procedure as needed but leave it at that for now.
 There is another global variable here called `integer_is_signed` that we have ignored so far.
 It indicates whether a dash `-` has been scanned right before the integer literal.
 After reporting the error we do something rather lazy.
 We simply give up and exit, terminating compilation altogether, so not just the scanner but also the parser, and in fact the whole compiler around it.
 The `exit` procedure is another builtin procedure that you can call anywhere you like to exit *explicitly* with its sole parameter being returned as the *exit code* that we mentioned before, instead of tediously returning to the `main` procedure and exiting there *implicitly* without calling `exit`.
-In fact, the `exit` procedure provides a convenient way to prototype code whenever you do not want to deal with a problem but rather focus on something else first and only later come back and code a solution.
+The exit code is typically interpreted, even on 64-bit systems, as 32-bit signed integer where negative values indicate that an error occurred.
+The `exit` procedure provides a convenient way to prototype code whenever you do not want to deal with a problem but rather focus on something else first and only later come back and code a solution.
 In scanning and parsing, this is possible with virtually no limit to your imagination on what can be done.
 However, in the interest of simplicity we decided not to do that here.
 We do, however, continue parsing in other circumstances performing proper *error handling*, as shown later.

 > Corner cases are hard